Parsoa/Nebula/README.md

 Nebula keeps all files and folders produced during a preprocessing run under the same directory.
 This is initially determined by passing `--workdir`.
 This directory will be created if it doesn't already exist.
 For the sake of these examples, we will initially set `workdir` to `/output`.

 To extract kmers run the `preprocess` command.
 This will output the extracted kmers in a series of JSON files under `/output`.
-This command process multiple pairs of BAM and BED files at the same time.
+This command processes multiple pairs of BAM and BED files at the same time.
 List arguments are separated by comma.

 ```
 nebula preprocess --bed /path/to/genotypes_1.bed,/path/to/genotypes_2.bed --bam /path/to/bam_file_1.bed /path/to/bam_file_2.bed --wokdir /output --reference /path/to/reference/FASTA/file --thread <number of threads to use>
 ```

 Next, the input samples should be genotyped with these kmers.
-The genotyping output for each of the samples must be stored in a subdirectory inside `output` specified by passing `--workdir`.`--bed` is the corresponding set of SV calls for the current sample. `--kmers` specifices the location of extracted kmers.
+The genotyping output for each of the samples must be stored in a subdirectory inside `/output` specified by passing `--workdir`.`--bed` is the corresponding set of SV calls for the current sample. `--kmers` specifices the location of extracted kmers (the output of running the preprocessor).
 The `gc_kmers` and `depth_kmers` arguments take a precaculated list of kmers used for estimating sequencing depth across regions of the genome with different levels of GC content.
 These files can be downloaded from [here](https://github.com/Parsoa/Nebula/tree/master/experiments/kmers).

 Note that we are passing `--select` here.
 This tells the genotyper to only keep kmers that predict the known genotypes correctly.
 This flag must be passed during preprocessing.
 Passing `--unique` causes the genotyper to only keep kmers unique to one SV.
 This option will usually result in higher precision during genotyping but may reduce recall slightly.